wp-plugins/simple-buttons-creator/README.txt

 = 1.03.2 =
 * Fixed a PHP style error which could cause white screen in the front page.

+= 1.04 =
+* Added an option in the widget to allow button to be centered.

 == Upgrade Notice ==

 = 1.0 =